val-verde/shared-mime-info/HACKING.md

 ----------

 You need to have xdgmime checked out [1] and compiled.
-By default, the build system will expect the source directory to be at the same level as shared-mime-info. `../xdgmime/src/test-mime-data` will be run against `tests/mime-detection/list`.
+By default, the build system will expect the source directory to be in the shared-mime-info directory. `./xdgmime/src/test-mime-data` will be run against `tests/mime-detection/list`.
 An alternate path to xdgmime can be passed by using the `xdgmime-path` meson option such as `-Dxdgmime-path=/path/to/xdgmime`.